argmin/argmin.github.io/ml/maxent.md

 ```

-Upon setting avgerage to `3.5` the best distribution we obtain is which is an ideal case
+Upon setting average to `3.5` the best distribution we obtain is which is an ideal case

 avg = 3.5
 ```python